Aiazmohammed01/atc-test/README.md

 ```
 Note: if you see the nodes in 'Not ready' state, add the 'vpn-cni' add-on manually and re-apply the 'terraform apply'.

+Make sure to add vpn-cni for network configurations and 'ebs-csi-driver' for PVCs.

 2. **Update kubeconfig**:
 ```bash
 aws eks update-kubeconfig --name ats-cluster --region us-east-1